unbit/uwsgi-docs/tutorials/heroku_python.rst

 Alarms
 ******

-All of the alarms plugin should works without problems
+All of the alarms plugin should work without problems

 The Spooler
 ***********